wuori/vue-cardswipe/README.md

 A Vue plugin for reading credit card data from magnetic swipe readers.

-Refer to the [original plugin](https://github.com/CarlRaymond/jquery.cardswipe) for more detailed documentation.
+Refer to the [original plugin](https://github.com/CarlRaymond/jquery.cardswipe  ) for more detailed documentation.

 [Demo](https://wuori.github.io/vue-cardswipe/example/)

 ## Installation

-Via npm:
 ```sh
 yarn add vue-cardswipe
 - OR -